 - The introduction to a cannabis-induced high leads to curiosity about the high caused by other substances.

 Marijuana is the most frequently used illegal drug in the United States (as long as it’s still considered illegal), and it is often the first drug of experimentation.
-Teens are especially susceptible to marijuana use as a form of escape, since the adolescent years are full of stressful situations that can lead to anxiety, depression and disillusionment.
+Teens are especially susceptible to marijuana use as a form of escape since the adolescent years are full of stressful situations that can lead to anxiety, depression, and disillusionment.
+Teens suffering from mental health disorders are especially at risk for early dependencies on drugs like marijuana since it’s often used to combat stress.

 Does Marijuana Use Require Addiction Treatment Help?